laminlabs/lamindb/docs/query-search.md

 ### By features

 The {class}`~lamindb.Feature` registry indexes variables across datasets to enable querying by dimensions.
-Registry fields couldn't scale to millions of dimensions.
+Registry fields couldn't scale to millions of dimensions as found in biology:

 <img width="800px" src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/VFFgFdAlJnssyOdk0001.svg">